- New Teachers

 As soon as you know what class(es) you will be teaching, please obtain an official Course Outline of Record from your department office or from the Office of Instructional Management.
+You can also find them on our website under Academics > Course Outline of Record.
 Check to see if your course has prerequisites AND if it is a pre-requisite for a subsequent course.
 You can also access the course content, student learning outcomes and critical thinking points for any course by clicking on the name of the course in the searchable schedule.

 Make sure you are able to access your account in the MyCOM Portal.
 If you are a new instructor, a welcome letter will be automatically sent when you are officially assigned to a class.
 The Welcome Letter will be generated from Enrollment Services so that it can be mailed to the your home address or hand delivered.
 This letter will contain your user name and a temporary password.
 This is very important.
 Use these to log in.
 You will immediately be asked to create a new password and answer some security questions.
 Please DO answer the questions as that will assist you in the future when and/or if you forget your password.
 If you have not received your log-in credentials yet or have forgotten them, please contact Enrollment Services.

 Find out what the expected enrollment maximum will be for each class.
 This can be found in the course outline.
 If the class has an enrollment maximum, this will help you to determine how many spaces if any will be available for students to add on the first day.

 Check to see if there is a prerequisite (also on the course outline).
 Prerequisites and co-requisites are enforced through banner during the registration process before a student arrives in your class.
 Students may file a pre-requisite challenge.